Educational Special Programs

 Parents with concerns about their child’s performance should, in the first instance, speak with their child’s class teacher.
 The class teacher may then suggest the involvement of our Learning Support Coordinator, Mrs Tracey Irving.

 Our School Chaplain, Mrs Coral Atkins started at Spearwood in July 2016.
-She works at Spearwood three days per fortnight on Tuesdays and alternate Wednesdays.
+She works at Spearwood three days per fortnight on alternate Mondays and every Wednesday.
 Coral works with teachers in class developing resilience with programs such as Aussie Optimism.

 She meets with individuals to help with: